Applications for the 2018-19 Public Safety Infrastructure Grants have now closed.

 A number of resources are available to assist with the development of Public Safety Infrastructure Fund applications and projects.
 These include:

-- Video presentation by David Watts, Commissioner for Privacy and Data Protection: CCTV, privacy and security
+- Video: Privacy legislation and principles to consider when using CCTV - presentation by David Watts, former Victorian Commissioner for Privacy and Data Protection

 - Read about effective local government crime interventions